 I like to tell my clients nothing is done regarding the children until they turn 18 or graduate high school, whichever comes later.

-The calculation for child support is not different for a divorcing couple and couple who have never been married.
+The calculation for child support is not different for a divorcing couples and couples who have never been married.
 Generally, the way it works when calculating child support is that it is 20% of the first child's net resources, then an additional 5% for every child after that who is before the court.

 If the party paying child support has children from another relationship who they are supporting, then they may be able to have a decrease in the amount of